 - b.
 Paid Holidays.
-The following holidays shall be recognized as "paid holidays: "Martin Luther King's Birthday, Lincoln's Birthday, Independence Day, July 5th- "Bloody Thursday," Harry Bridges' Birthday, July 28, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day, Christmas Day, and New Year's Day. - (1) Eligibility for Paid Holidays.
-Only registered employees are entitled to receive a "paid holiday," provided: - (a) They have registration status on the date of the "paid holiday," and - (b) Have worked 1200 hours in the prior payroll year. - (2) Payment.
+The following holidays shall be recognized as "paid holidays": New Year's Day, Martin Luther King's Birthday, Lincoln's Birthday, Independence Day, July 5th -"Bloody Thursday," Harry Bridges' Birthday, July 28, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day, Christmas Eve Day, Christmas Day, and New Year's Eve Day. - (1) Eligibility for Paid Holidays.
+Only registered employees are entitled to receive a "paid holiday," provided: - (a) They have registration status on the date of the "paid holiday," and - (b) Have worked 1200 hours in the prior payroll year. - (c) In test payroll years in which watchmen fail to meet the 1200-hours' eligibility test because of an industrial injury, industrial illness or military service the watchmen shall be considered to have met the eligibility requirement and be entitled to a "paid holiday" payment if s/he worked an average of 100 hours per month during the period of the test payroll year in which s/he was not absent. - (2) Payment.
 Registered employees eligible for a "paid holiday" shall receive eight (8) hours at the basic straight-time rate of pay.
 Registered employees eligible for a "paid holiday" shall receive payment, whether they work or not.
 When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 6.
-Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in (b) above shall be paid for working as prescribed in Section 6. - (3) Disbursement.
+Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in (b) above shall be paid for working as prescribed in Section 6.

+- (3) Disbursement.
 Payment for each "paid holiday" shall be made on that day which is the regular payday for disbursing payroll checks for the payroll week in which the "paid holiday" falls.
 The Pacific Maritime Association shall be the disbursing agent for such payments. - c.
-Where a Watchmen has been paid for work in part of the year both by the Union and the Employers, and the total amount thereof qualifies the Watchman for holiday pay per
+Where a Watchman has been paid for work in part of the year both by the Union and the Employers, and the total amount thereof qualifies the Watchman for holiday pay per Section 9 subsection b.
+(1) (b), he shall be paid in accordance with Section 9.